sieste/STAN_cheatsheet/rstan-cheatsheet.md

 ## sampling from the prior

-- conditional evaluation of the likelihood calculation using a binary indicator passed as data
+- conditional evaluation of the likelihood, controlled by the binary indicator `prior_only`

 ```r
 data {